markhoyt84/react-native-cryptonic/README.md

     d.
 React Native command line interface: `npm install -g react-native-cli`\
     e.
 Xcode: Via Mac App Store
 2. Clone this repository
-3. Run `npm install` in the root directory.
+3. Run `npm install` in the root directory
 4. For iOS:
     a.
 Within the root directory run `react-native run-ios` this will launch a simulator with live-reload enabled except on native components
     b.
 Open ios/ReactNativeCryptonic.xcodeproj in Xcode and run the project like any other
 5. For Android
     a.
-Have an Android emulator running (quickest way to get started), or a device connected.
+Have an Android emulator running (quickest way to get started), or a device connected
     b.
 Within the root directory run `react-native run-android`
+6. Create .env file in root directory and add `API_URL=XXXXXXXXX` with the correct api url for fetching the data